ThanGeo/rasterintervals/README.md

 To create the executable, use the 'make' command in the main directory.
 The code has been tested exclusively in Ubuntu 20.04.1 using C++14, g++ 9.4.0 and the -O3 optimizer.
 OpenMP is used to speed up the geometry loading process when creating the MBRs.

 ## Execution

+To run the program, use the following format: ./sj -p 1000 <arguments> <R> <S>

+where <arguments>:
+- -p X: sets partitioning grid (X=1000 is ok)
+- -c: creates the Raster Intervals for the two datasets and saves them on disk
+- -f: enables the intermediate filter that uses the RI in the pipeline
+- -q: enables the refinement at the end of the pipeline

+The two datasets <R> and <S> must always be the last 2 arguments.
+Since each dataset is accompanied by its offset map, to simplify the execution and avoid using too many arguments, we use codenames for the datasets.
+In file rasterintervals/dataset_data.h, the file paths are generated automatically using the arguments <R> and <S>.
+This means that the binary geometry files must have specific names and be in the directory datafiles/.